 Once you choose which box you’d like, then you’ll pick what size of box (how much meat) you want.
 You can choose between a Classic Box for smaller families ($137-159/month) or a Big Box for larger families or big freezers ($253-288/month).
 The price works out to be about $5-$6/serving, depending on the type and size of box you select.
 Again, you can change the size from month to month.

 4. Pick your cuts of meat and/or add-ons.

 If you selected the Custom Box, you’ll then select what cuts of meat you want.
 This part is fun!
 Keep reading to find out my (and Polly’s) favorites.

 If you selected any of the boxes, you’ll also have a chance to add on other cuts of meat or products if you’d like.
 They even offer special deals for you, as a member, from time to time.

 Lastly, input your payment information and you’re done.

-IMPORTANT TIP: Wait a minute on the payment page, because an offer should pop up to add free bacon to your first box if you do!
+IMPORTANT TIP: Wait a minute on the payment page (or move your mouse like you’re going to exit), because an offer should pop up to add free bacon to your first box if you do!
 Like this…